-The Hayes Research Lab endeavors to bring together a collection of researchers with intersecting interests in multidisciplinary clinical cancer care, clinical trials, translational cancer research, and model systems of cancer with a focus on aerodigestive tumors.
+The Hayes Research Lab expertise is in bridging multidisciplinary clinical cancer care, clinical trials, translational cancer research, and model systems of cancer with a focus on aerodigestive tumors.

 Upon completion of clinical training he took a faculty position at the University of North Carolina, Chapel Hill School of Medicine where he saw patients with aerodigestive tumors.
 At UNC, Hayes was a professor in the Division of Hematology/Oncology and the Department of Otolaryngology/Head and Neck Cancer Surgery and Director of Clinical Bioinformatics.
-He is in his tenth year as a co-principal investigator of The Cancer Genome Atlas project focused on characterizing the spectrum of human cancers.
+He was principal investigator of The Cancer Genome Atlas project focused on characterizing the spectrum of human cancers.
 He has dedicated himself to the translational study of cancer genomics.
-During his tenure at UNC, he has been a key personnel to numerous grants in his field of study and has approximately 150 peer-reviewed publications with over 80,000 citations in 2021.
+During his tenure at UNC, he became key personnel to numerous grants in his field of study and has > 150 peer-reviewed publications with over 80,000 citations in 2021.

-In 2017, Dr. Hayes assumed a new set of responsibilities in a move to the University of Tennessee Health Science Center as the Scientific Director of the University of Tennessee West Institute for Cancer Research.
+In 2017, Dr. Hayes assumed a new set of responsibilities in a move to the University of Tennessee Health Science Center as the Director of the University of Tennessee Health Science Center for Cancer Research.
 Dr. Hayes also serves as chief of Hematology / Oncology in the Department of Medicine.
-He is also a Van Vleet Endowed Professor in Medical Oncology at the University of Tennessee Health Science Center, with appointments at the Department of Medicine, the Department of Genetics, Genomics, and Informatics and the Department of Preventive Medicine in the College of Medicine of the University of Tennessee Health Science Center.
-In Tennessee, Hayes will assume direction of a significant initiative supported by the combined efforts of The West Cancer Center, University of Tennessee Health Science Center and Methodist Le Bonheur Health Care in support of a program of precision cancer medicine with the goal to establish an NCI designated cancer center status.
+He is also a Van Vleet Endowed Professor in Medical Oncology at the University of Tennessee Health Science Center, with appointments at the Department of Medicine, the Department of Genetics, Genomics, and Informatics, and the Department of Preventive Medicine in the College of Medicine of the University of Tennessee Health Science Center.
+In Tennessee, Hayes has assumed direction of a significant initiative supported by the combined efforts of University of Tennessee Health Science Center and local hospitals in support of a program of precision cancer medicine with the goal to establish an NCI designated cancer center status.